RobinHYuan/Portable-Metal-Detector/README.md

 - DHT11 temperature and humidity sensor is working

 **2021-04-08 ; 00:23:29; Wednesday**
-- We can nevigate the menu using a IR remote controller instead of pushbuttons
+- We can nevigate the menu using an IR remote controller instead of pushbuttons
 - Menu can diplay the current task

 ------------